DormantLogician/equal-language-concept/doc/Structure.md

 Number categories that are infinitely sized must contain only one number or number category followed by an infinite sum or product so they can be evaluated.

-Any infinitely-sized category may have a fourth item that denotes expansion of category to nth structure/number in pattern.
+Any infinitely-sized category may have a fourth item that denotes expansion of category to n'th structure/number in pattern.

 Category definitions may be overloaded, like so:

     (+'A['a], 1 O 2 O 'a)
     (+'A['a O 'b], 'a O 'b)

-In this example, label 'A' may be instantiated with either one number, or two numbers - each has a different category body.
+In this example, label 'A' may be created with either one number, or two numbers - each has a different category body.

 If it is unclear which overload must be selected based on argument given to capture, a union between all overloaded categories instantiated with argument is